-Notable changes in goal scores also occurred with increases in the lasting special places subgoal (sense of place goal) and the fisheries subgoal (food provision goal) and decreases in the coastal protection and tourism & recreation goals (Fig. 2).
+Notable changes in goal scores also occurred with increases in the lasting special places subgoal (sense of place goal) and the fisheries subgoal (food provision goal) and decreases in the coastal protection and tourism & recreation goals (Fig 2).
 Increases in the lasting special places subgoal were due to substantial numbers of MPAs having been created around the world in the last five years, largely in response to commitments to the United Nations to protect at least 10% of waters within each country’s exclusive economic zone (EEZ) by 2020 [30].

 Increases in the fisheries subgoal, while modest (0.5 point per year on average), represent another global success story for ocean health because fisheries, especially in developed countries where stocks are being harvested more sustainably.
 Of the 220 regions we assessed, 142 had increasing fishery status scores, which is driven by improving sustainability scores (e.g., B/BMSY).
 Status scores can improve for a region if B/BMSY values increase over time for stocks with B/BMSY values less than 1 (indicating potential overharvesting) and/or decrease for stocks with B/BMSY values greater than 1 (indicating under-harvesting).
 Increases in Norway’s and Canada’s fishery status scores were driven by both increasing B/BMSY values when low and decreasing B/BMSY values when high.
 Increases in Vietnam’s and Madagascar’s status scores were driven primarily by decreases in the B/BMSY values of under-harvested stocks.
 Substantial challenges remain for reforming management and harvest of fisheries in many parts of the world, particularly in developing countries, but the improvements we found echo the message of other studies that concerted and enforced management of sustainable catch and effort levels can produce abundant and sustainable seafood.